helderpgoncalves/helderpgoncalves/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=helderpgoncalves.helderpgoncalves)

-Hi, I'm [Hélder Gonçalves](https://helderpgoncalves.github.io), a passionate self-taught Full Stack Developer (however I am finishing a degree in Computer Engineering) from Portugal.
+Hi, I'm [Hélder Gonçalves](https://helderpgoncalves.github.io), a passionate self-taught Full Stack Developer (however I have Bachelor Degree in Computer Science Engineering) from Portugal.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.